 About a dozen individuals are potentially identifiable from the original photograph, and there are several candidates for the boy with his hands up.
 Only one person has been definitely identified in the larger group.

-The incident has a name: “Bloody Saturday.”
 We know the photographer: H. S. Wong (a.k.a Wong Hai-Sheng, Wang Xiaoting and by his nickname “Newsreel”).
-We know almost nothing about the baby.
-Read more
+The baby’s identity, and fate, is clouded by various competing narratives.
+Read more →

 Abandon ship!
 Carrying civilians in 1941, the Zamzam was attacked and disabled by Atlantis, a German raider.
 A cunning photographer led to eventual revenge.